Facial Recognition isn’t confined to the realms of computer science. It has solid business applications.

 Feature extraction: As the name suggests, during this phase of the process (we’re now in the Recognition stage), the individual features of the face, such as eyes, nose, chin, lips, etc., are extracted in the form that algorithms can use in the next stage.
 At this stage, the computer has collected enough complex data to tell a face apart uniquely.

 Feature matching/classification: In this stage, the inputs received from feature extraction are matched against the given database to deduce the person’s identity.
 This phase is also known as a classification because the algorithm may be needed to categorize faces instead of individually identifying them.

 Once this process is over, we know for sure whether the given face is part of the database we compared against or not.
 The final output may also contain tagging, the way we’re used to seeing on Facebook.

 Deployment considerations: Server-side vs. client-side

-Facial recognition can work both on the server as well as on the device that the user is interacting with.
-For example, when you upload a photo to Facebook, the algorithms are run on the server side; on the other hand, an ID system that uses your face to unlock the device needs to run on the client side.
+Facial recognition can work both on the server and the device the user is interacting with.
+For example, when you upload a photo to Facebook, the algorithms are run on the server side; on the other hand, an ID system that uses your face to unlock the device must run on the client side.
 So, which one is better?

 Honestly, it’s not about which one is better.
-Both server-side and client-side deployments have their strengths, and in practice, businesses deploy a hybrid system.
-The recommended practice is to train your models on the server-side, where training data and processing resources are without limit.
+Both server-side and client-side deployments have their strengths; in practice, businesses deploy a hybrid system.
+The recommended practice is to train your models on the server side, where training data and processing resources are without limit.
 Once the models have been trained, these can be packaged and deployed on the client-side, which improves the speed of the system as well as maintains the user’s privacy.